 - Walking without an assistive device (for most patients)

-- Return to desk work or remote work (many patients)
+- Return to desk work or remote work

-Months 2-3: Return to Normal Activities
+Months 2-3: back to normal activities

 - Resume most daily activities including light housework and errands